desihub/imaginglss/docs/datamodel.rst

 There are routines for converting from sky coordinates to bricks, and acts as a factory that creates :py:class:`~imaginglss.model.brick.Brick` objects.

+The :py:attr:`imaginglss.DECALS.sfdmap` attribute is represents the dust extinction map .
+It is an instance of :py:class:`imaginglss.model.sfdmap.SFDMap`.

 For additional information please refer to :doc:`modules`.